 Guatemalan Chocolate Cupcakes

-For the cupcakes, we’ve been looking for ideas to bring Guatemalan elements (as the chocolate or the roselle flowers), and finally got a recipe that would work perfectly with the chocolate.
-We modified it and added a bit of cayenne pepper to contrast with the sweetness of the tablet chocolate.
-I can’t wait to get back to Guate and make these for her… I want to know if the recipe will be up to her standards- both as a great (kitchen) teacher and as a San Antonio girl who loves her chocolate.
+For the cupcakes, we’ve been looking for ideas to bring Guatemalan elements (as the chocolate or the Roselle flowers), and finally got a recipe that would work perfectly with the chocolate.
+We modified it and added a bit of cobán chile powder (you can substitute with cayenne pepper) to contrast with the sweetness of the tablet chocolate.
+I can’t wait to get back to Guate and make these for her… I want to know if the recipe will be up to her standards – both as a great (kitchen) teacher and as a San Antonio girl who loves her chocolate.
 We hope you like it!

 Yield: 12 cupcakes